 Delano is a tiny town located in the state of Tennessee.
 With a population of 777 people and just one neighborhood, Delano is the 301st largest community in Tennessee.

-Because occupations involving physical labor dominate the local economy, Delano is generally considered to be a blue-collar town.
-39.49% of the Delano workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Delano, you'll notice that it is more blue-collar than most other communities in America.
+39.49% of Delano’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Delano is a town of professionals, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Delano who work in legal occupations (15.45%), teaching (12.88%), and sales jobs (7.30%).

-As is often the case in a small town, Delano doesn't have a public transportation system that people use for their commute.
+Delano is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Delano in 2022 was $41,698, which is wealthy relative to Tennessee, and upper middle income relative to the rest of the US.
 This equates to an annual income of $166,792 for a family of four.
 However, Delano contains both very wealthy and poor people as well.